sindresorhus/sindresorhus.github.com/_apps/dato.md

 #### I have a feature request, bug report, or some feedback

 [Send it here.](https://sindresorhus.com/feedback/?product=Dato&referrer=Website-FAQ)

+<a id="macos11-hide-clock"></a>
+#### How can I hide the built-in menu bar clock on macOS 11?

+On macOS 11, it's unfortunately no longer possible to disable the built-in menu bar clock.
+This means you can no longer use Dato's clock instead of the built-in clock...

+However, you have some options:
+1. In “System Preferences › Dock & Menu Bar › Clock”, choose the analog clock and disable showing the date.
+This gets you the closest to how it was on macOS 10.15 as you can use Dato for both date and time.
+2. Use Dato for showing the date and the built-in clock for the time.
+3. Only show an icon for Dato.

+I would really appreciate it if you could take a moment to [complain to Apple](https://www.apple.com/feedback/macos.html) that they should bring back the ability to disable the built-in menu bar clock.
+For reference, on macOS 10.15, there's a checkbox called “Show date and time in the menu bar” in “System Preferences › Date & Time › Clock”.
+This checkbox no longer exists on macOS 11.

+I have already [reported it to Apple](https://github.com/feedback-assistant/reports/issues/131), but I have yet to get a reply.

 #### How can I toggle AM/PM for the time?